meena-sharma/Employee_Management_System/README.md

 3.Access the application:

-The REST API will be available at http://localhost:8080/.
-The home page can be accessed at http://localhost:8080/index.html.
-# To Access the application:
 The REST API will be available at http://localhost:8081/.
 The home page can be accessed at http://localhost:8081/index.html.

 # Screenshots: